 - Hold the stretch without letting your chest fall.
 Once you feel like you’ve gotten a good stretch, switch sides.

-- Lie on your back with your arms at your sides, feet on the floor, and your knees bent.
-Try to position feet so your fingers can touch your heels.
+- Lie on your back with your arms at your sides, knees bent, and feet on the floor, hip-distance apart.
+Try to position your feet so your fingers can touch your heels.

-- Hold the position for a few seconds before returning to the original position, then repeat several times.
+- Hold the position for a few seconds before returning to the starting position, then repeat several times.
 Don’t forget to breathe!

 Try these exercises to strengthen your hip flexors.

-- Bend your extended knee and transfer your weight onto that front right leg.
-Continue to lower yourself (slowly) into the lunge until your left knee hovers just above, or softly kisses the ground.
+- Bend your extended knee and transfer your weight onto your right leg.
+Continue to lower yourself slowly into the lunge until your left knee hovers just above, or softly touches, the floor.
 Your right knee should be directly above your right ankle.

-- Step back into a standing position, and repeat the pose with your left leg.
+- Step back into a standing position.
+Repeat with your left leg in front.

-Grab some sliding discs, paper plates or even hand towels — basically, anything that slides, and get ready to climb.
+Grab some sliding discs, paper plates, or even hand towels — basically, anything that slides.
+Get ready to climb!

 - Position yourself on a wood floor or another smooth surface.

-- Place your homemade sliders under the balls of your feet while in a pushup position.
+- Place the sliders under the balls of your feet while in a pushup position.

 - Pull your right leg toward your chest, alternating with your left leg as you would for standard mountain climbers.

-- Go slowly at first, and then pick up the pace.
+- Go slowly at first, then pick up the pace.

-This move strengthens your deep hip flexor muscle known as the psoas, which can increase stride length and reduce injury.
+This move strengthens the deep hip flexor muscle known as the psoas, which can increase stride length and reduce injury.
 A win-win situation!

 - From a standing position, bend your right knee and lift your upper leg up to the sky.